forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 VS Code releases a new version each month with new features and important bug fixes.
 You must be on VS Code Version 1.76 or higher to run the Einstein for Developers extension.
 You can manually check for updates from **Help** **> Check for Updates** on Linux and Windows or **Code > Check for Updates** on macOS.

-## Get Started with Einstein for Developers

-A developer with access to an org enabled for Einstein for Developers can install the Einstein for Developers extensions in VS Code, connect to org and start using the extension.

-## Install Einstein for Developers Extensions
+## Install Salesforce Extension Pack and Einstein for Developers Extensions

-To use Einstein for Developerslocally, first install Salesforce Extensions and Salesforce CLI on your desktop.
+To use Einstein for Developers locally, you must have the Salesforce Extensions pack installed in your VS Code for desktop application.

+1. Install the Salesforce extension pack if needed.

-<a class="slds-button slds-button_brand landing__header-cta slds-m-vertical--x-large" href="https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode">Install the Salesforce Extensions</a>
+<a class="slds-button slds-button_brand landing__header-cta slds-m-vertical--x-large" href="https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode">Install Salesforce Extensions Pack</a>

-Then install Einstein for Developers(beta)from the VS Code marketplace.
+1. Install Einstein for Developers.

 <a class="slds-button slds-button_brand landing__header-cta slds-m-vertical--x-large" href="https://marketplace.visualstudio.com/items?itemName=salesforcedx-einstein-gpt">Install Einstein for Developers(beta)</a>